aperijake/aperi-snippets/stk_ngp_basic/README.md

 Among the unit tests, various loop abstractions were benchmarked.
 They consisted of:

-- `DirectFunction`: Just calling a function the directly implements the operation.
+- `DirectFunction`: The operation is implemented in a free function.
 - `LambdaFunction`: The operation is implemented in a lambda function.
 - `StandardFunction`: The operation is implemented in a `std::function`.
 - `StkForEachEntity`: Using `stk-ngp` `for_each_entity_run` abstraction that can run on the GPU or CPU.

-The operation was a simple calculation where two nodal field values and a scalar were used to update a third nodal field:
+The operation is a simple calculation where two nodal field values and a scalar are used to update a third nodal field:

 $v^{Ij}_{n+1} = v^{Ij}_n + \Delta t * a^{Ij}_n$